 A slight sense of shame floated through my mind – I am, after all, a travel blogger and I’ve lived in Amsterdam for twenty years.
 I don’t expect to know every single nook and corner of my city but these were places that sounded absolutely amazing, such as the ‘Ons Lieve Heer Op Zolder‘ church and the hidden courtyards of the ‘Claes Claesz Hofje’.
 I consoled myself with the thought that tourists, armed with guidebooks, printouts from their online research and podcasts, are often better informed about a certain city than most locals.
 Locals live and work there, often have their preferred areas and tend to shun other parts of the city that aren’t related to their social activities or jobs.

 How well do I know my city?

 I’ve since decided to make a conscious effort to get to know my city better.
 Last weekend, I went on a beautiful bike ride through the city’s northern fringe for the first time.
 I’ve promised myself that I will do this more often.
-I’ll get a guidebook, hop on a bike or go for a stroll in the various neighbourhoods and discover the many hidden gems of this wonderful city.
+I’ll hop on a bike or go for a stroll in the various neighbourhoods and discover the many hidden gems of this wonderful city.
 Who knows, my next source of inspiration may be just around the corner!